-Dry needling, also called acupuncture, is defined as a procedure that involves stimulating sensory nerves under the skin and in the muscles of the body with the use of very thin and solid painfree filament needles.
-Dry needling is aimed at myofascial trigger points, which are defined by multiple contractions knots, sensitive spots located in soft tissue and which are related to the production of pain.
+Dry needling, also called acupuncture, is defined as a procedure that involves stimulating sensory nerves under the skin and in the muscles of the body with the use of very thin and solid pain-free filament needles.

 Depending on the condition, dry needling on myofascial trigger points can be used on both superficial or deep tissue levels.
 It will help relieving muscles pain and increase their function, generally alongside other rehabilitation methods (manual therapy, massages, physical exercises, stretching and strengthening…).

-At Excellence Physiotherapy, our physio and osteo are highly trained and have years of experience in dry needling treatments.
-They will provide you the best treatments in acupuncture and by combining with physiotherapy and osteopathy methods, to help you recover the fastest and in the best way possible, as well as relieving your muscles pain, injuries, migraines, stress or fatigue.
+Combining acupuncture with physiotherapy and osteopathy methods, is the ultimate treatment to help you recover the fastest and in the best way possible, as well as relieving your muscles pain, injuries, migraines, stress or fatigue.

 If you are an Axa or Bupa patient, you cannot book online.
 Please call our office with your authorisation number.